Persysfreeda/EC1421-19EC421-Analysis-and-Design-of-Analog-ICs/Design of active low pass, high pass and band pass filters using op-amp.md

 1. Select the lower and higher cut-off frequency and calculate the value of R & C for the given frequencies.
-2. Design for LPF & HPF separately and then combine the circuit by first placing the HPF followed by a LPF (i.e) HPF in series with LPF.
+2. Design for LPF & HPF separately and then combine the circuit by first placing the HPF followed by a LPF (i.e) HPF in series with LPF
 3. Connect the circuit as shown in the circuit diagram.
 4. Apply a constant voltage input sinusoidal signal to the non-inverting terminal of op-amp.
 5. Tabulate the output voltage Vo with respect to different values of input frequency.